mkoziuk-ut/timezone-converter/README.md

 ## Supported commands

 `npm start` - starts a dev server and sass watch
-`npm build` - creates a dist version of the project `npm test` - runs all the tests
+`npm run build` - creates a dist version of the project `npm test` - runs all the tests
 `npm test -- --coverage` - to see test coverage